Changes to appointments:

-Those in the “at a higher risk of complications from Covid-19” group, (those who have previously been advised to shield, over 70s, pregnant women, have diabetes etc) are advised to weigh up the risks of having a face-to-face appointment before booking.
+Those in the “at a higher risk of complications from Covid-19” group, (those who have previously been advised to shield, over 70s, pregnant women, unvaccinated, have diabetes etc) are advised to weigh up the risks of having a face-to-face appointment before booking.

 I am a new patient, how do I book?

 If necessary, the first half of your appointment will be done via phone or video link.
 I will get in touch if this applies to you.

 How will you make the appointment as safe as possible?

-For the safety of both you and I, I will be wearing personal protective equipment (PPE) as advised by Public Health England.
-This will include scrubs, single-use gloves, a single-use apron, a surgical mask and possibly a face visor.
+For the safety of both you and me, I will be wearing personal protective equipment (PPE) as advised by Public Health England.
+This will include a surgical mask and scrubs, possibly single-use gloves, a single-use apron, and a face visor.

-All equipment and surfaces will be cleaned between patients and the room will be ventilated.
+All equipment and surfaces will be cleaned between patients and the room will be well ventilated.

 I am not struggling with my physical health, but I am concerned about my overall wellbeing.